DPDK/dpdk/doc/guides/cryptodevs/snow3g.rst

 -----------

 * Chained mbufs are not supported.
-* Snow3g(UEA2) supported only if cipher length, cipher offset fields are byte-aligned.
+* Snow3g(UIA2) supported only if hash offset field is byte-aligned.
-* Snow3g(UIA2) supported only if hash length, hash offset fields are byte-aligned.
+* In-place bit-level operations for Snow3g(UEA2) are not supported (if length and/or offset of data to be ciphered is not byte-aligned).

 Installation
 ------------